 Sending a confidential merger document to the wrong person in a Gmail contact list.
-Falling victim to a malware-ridden phishing email that opens up your organization’s entire IT network to hacking and vulnerability.
+Falling victim to a malware-ridden phishing email that opens up your organisation’s entire IT network to hacking and vulnerability.

 We all know the risks involved with email communications on-the-go.
 These are risks every Internet user has to navigate but the risk becomes direr for those transmitting sensitive information like a board member.
 In a survey by the Business Performance Innovation Network, nearly 6 out of 10 the respondents said they’ve made the misstep of sending a confidential email to the wrong party, or know someone who has.
 Becoming the unwitting victim of a cyberattack also is a valid concern.
 According to a June 2016 study by the Ponemon Institute, the average data breach costs an organization $7 million, including damage to a firm’s reputation and the loss of intellectual property and business.